We overestimate, sometimes.

 This is what the following graph says;

 This is the “false consensus effect”.
-We think the majority would think the same way we think.
+We think the majority would also think the same way that we think.

 A meta-analysis on false consensus bias: 1985

-A decade after the Lee Ross et al., study – in 1985, Brian Mullen and his team meta-analyzed as many as 115 studies that tested this bias.
-These studies covered a range of topics: smoking, food choices, sports, politics, etc. The combined effects of all the studies became “highly significant and its effect sizes were of moderate magnitude”.
+A decade after the 1985 study of Lee Ross et al., Brian Mullen and his team meta-analyzed as many as 115 studies that tested this bias.
+These studies covered different topics: smoking, food choices, sports, politics, etc. The combined effects of all the studies became “highly significant and its effect sizes were of moderate magnitude”.

 The false consensus among heavy drinkers:1986

-In 1986, Wesley Perkins and Alan Berkowitz analyzed data that reflected attitudes about drinking from a representative sample of 1,116 college students in New York state.
-The data also included responses to a series of survey questions about drinking behavior.
-The students had to choose one out of five statements that best represented their own attitude as well as their perception of their peers’ attitudes.
+In 1986, Wesley Perkins and Alan Berkowitz analyzed data that reflected attitudes about drinking from a representative sample of 1,116 college students in New York State.
+The data also included responses to survey questions about drinking behaviour.
+The students had to choose one out of five statements that best represented their attitude and their perception of their peers’ attitudes.

 Of those five, two statements were as follows: